TCP Westwood: TCP Westwood plus

 TCP Westwood+ is an evolution of TCP Westwood.
 TCP Westwood+ is a sender-side only modification of the TCP Reno protocol stack that optimizes the performance of TCP congestion control over both wireline and wireless networks.
 TCP Westwood+ is based on end-to-end bandwidth estimation to set congestion window and slow start threshold after a congestion episode, that is, after three duplicate acknowledgments or a timeout.
 The bandwidth is estimated by properly low-pass filtering the rate of returning acknowledgment packets.
 The rationale of this strategy is simple: in contrast with TCP Reno, which blindly halves the congestion window after three duplicate ACKs, TCP Westwood+ adaptively sets a slow start threshold and a congestion window which takes into account the bandwidth used at the time congestion is experienced.
 TCP Westwood+ significantly increases throughput over wireless links and fairness compared to TCP Reno/New Reno in wired networks.

-When Saverio Mascolo returned to Italy and "his evolution of Westwood TCP" was named Westwood+.
+When Saverio Mascolo returned to Italy, "his evolution of Westwood TCP" was named Westwood+.
 The main novelty of Westwood+ was the algorithm used to estimate the available bandwidth end-to-end.
 In fact, it was soon discovered that the Westwood bandwidth estimation algorithm did not work well in the presence of reverse traffic due to ack compression.
 This phenomenon was explained in terms of aliasing effects.
 The new version Westwood+ was implemented for the first time in the kernel of Linux 2.2 by Roberto Ferorelli and in the kernel of Linux 2.4 and 2.6 by Angelo Dell'Aera, both working at Politecnico di Bari as undergraduate students in 2003 and 2004.